 The main reason that LGFA have selected CLIMB® is that it is a vision of one of our colleagues, Clare Clarke, to see this available for all children throughout Ireland.
-Clare was diagnosed with breast cancer 5 years ago and fought the disease to be given the all clear only to unfortunately be diagnosed with secondary cancer 2 years ago again.
+Clare was diagnosed with breast cancer 7 years ago and fought the disease to be given the all clear only to unfortunately be diagnosed with secondary cancer 4 years ago again.
 Clare was faced with the same issue that so many parents are in having to explain to her two children the news that she was after receiving.
 In Clare’s own words “I am just an ordinary person trying to get around what is happening myself, how do I explain this to my children in a vocabulary they understand to allow them to answer any questions they are asked.
 This is where CLIMB® can ensure this happens.”
 Unfortunately for Clare as she researched for a support programme for her children she realised that there was none available and began to research what she could do to fill this gap in the support structures for cancer sufferers.
-Clare discovered the CLIMB® Programme and her aim is to see this rolling out throughout all cancer care centres in Ireland through the support of LGFA and the Irish Cancer Society.
+Clare discovered the CLIMB® Programme and her aim is to see this rolling out throughout all cancer care centres in Ireland through the support of LGFA.

 How are LGFA asking our Clubs to Support the Programme?

 CLIMB® will be the fundraising partner for LGFA this year to enable us to make Clare’s dream come through.
 We are asking all our clubs or counties to organise a fundraiser and to donate the funds to the CLIMB® Programme.
 This event can be fully for CLIMB® or the money raised can be divided equally for your club and the CLIMB® programme.
 We have attached a sample 1km Family Walk/ Run template that you can organise in your club or feel free to organise a different event of your choice.
 The key to this event is raising funds for an excellent service but also raising the profile of a programme that could be so important to us all at any stage in life.